Tarun-2006/Module1/README.md

 ## Output

 ![image](https://github.com/user-attachments/assets/d6f11a51-536f-497b-bbff-a3b580c0f880)
+## Result

+Thus the program has been successfully executed

-# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+# Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.